Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/SEDA_Model_-_Single_Queue_-_Restart_and_Discard_MMZ-1.0.1/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-This iFlow demonstrates a SEDA (Staged Event-Driven Architecture) model using a single JMS queue with restart and discard capabilities.
-It receives a message, processes it through multiple steps, and either sends it to a receiver queue or discards it based on the number of retries.
+  This iFlow implements a SEDA (Staged Event-Driven Architecture) model using a single JMS queue.
+It receives messages, processes them through a series of steps, and handles exceptions, retries, and discarding messages based on the number of retries.

 - **Involved systems with Adapters Type and Endpoint Type**
-    - SQUEUE - JMS - EndpointSender
+  - SQUEUE: JMS - EndpointSender
-    - Postman - HTTPS - EndpointSender
+  - Postman: HTTPS - EndpointSender
-    - RQUEUE - JMS - EndpointRecevier
+  - RQUEUE: JMS - EndpointRecevier

 - **Key steps**
-    1. Receive message via HTTPS from Postman or JMS from SQUEUE.
+ 1. Receive message via HTTPS or JMS.
-    2. Set initial headers in "Dummy Start" process.
+ 2. Set initial headers.
-    3. Save the initial message to RQUEUE via JMS.
+ 3. Save initial message to JMS queue.
-    4. Route message through steps 1, 2, and 3 based on the "Step" property in "SEDA Router" process.
+ 4. Route message to Step 1, Step 2, or Step 3 based on the `Step` property.
-    5. In each step, the iFlow sets message headers and sends the message to the next step (processes 'Step 1', 'Step 2', 'Step 3').
+ 5. Each step prepares a message.
+ 6. Next steps send the message back to the JMS Queue
-    6. If a step encounters an exception, it logs the exception and ends.
+ 7. If processing fails in a step, logs the exception asynchronously.
-    7. After each step is completed custom statuses are saved to the message processing log.
-    8. If the maximum number of retries is reached, the message is discarded and logged.
+ 8. If the message has been retried more than the maximum allowed times, discard the message after logging.
-    9. Log discarded messages.

 - **Message transformation**
-    - In Step 2 and Step 1 a property "Step" is set to identify the current step.
-    - Prepare Step 2 and Prepare Step 3 enrichers add content to the message.
-    - Set Headers enrichers are used to set the Sender, Receiver, and MessageType for each Step.
-    - Custom Status enrichers are used to set the MessageProcessingLog CustomStatus for each Step.
+  - Enricher components are used in the processes "Dummy Start", "Step 1", "Step 2", "Step 3" and "SEDA Router" to set headers and custom statuses.
+  - Each step prepares the message for the next stage using the Enricher.

 - **Externalized parameters list, configured values and their descriptions**
-    - `MaxRetries`: 10 - Maximum number of retries before discarding the message.
+  - `MaxRetries`: 10 - Maximum number of retries before discarding a message.
-    - `SEDA_MAIN_QUEUE`: SEDA_MODEL_MMZ - The name of the main JMS queue.
+  - `SEDA_MAIN_QUEUE`: SEDA_MODEL_MMZ - Name of the main JMS queue used for message processing.
-    - `Expiration Period`: 7 - Expiration period (likely in days, but the unit is not specified).
+  - `Expiration Period`: 7 - Expiration period (units not specified).
-    - `Maximum Retry Interval`: 1440 - Maximum interval between retries (likely in minutes, but the unit is not specified).
+  - `Maximum Retry Interval`: 1440 - Maximum retry interval (units not specified).
-    - `Retention Threshold 4 Alerting`: 1 - Threshold for retention alerting (unit not specified).
+  - `Retention Threshold 4 Alerting`: 1 - Retention threshold for alerting (units not specified).
-    - `Retry Interval`: 15 - Interval between retries (likely in minutes, but the unit is not specified).
+  - `Retry Interval`: 15 - Retry interval (units not specified).
-    - `Number of Concurrent Processes`: 1 - Number of concurrent processes for the JMS adapter.
+  - `Number of Concurrent Processes`: 1 - Number of concurrent processes for the JMS receiver adapter.

 - **DataStore / JMS Dependency**
   Yes

 - **Cloud Connector Dependency**
   Not Found

 - **Common Scripts Dependency**
-    - Groovy_Logging_Scripts - Log_Discarded_Message.groovy
+  - Log_Exception_Async.groovy - Groovy_Logging_Scripts
-    - Groovy_Logging_Scripts - Log_Exception_Async.groovy
+  - Log_Discarded_Message.groovy - Groovy_Logging_Scripts

 - **ProcessDirect ComponentType Dependency**
   Not Found